Dual Master's Degrees in Educational Studies and Business Administration Requirements

-- Six hours of core courses in education
+- Nine hours of core courses in education

-- Fifteen hours of specialization courses in education
+- 12 hours of thread and elective courses in education

 This program is not open to students who have earned either the master of business administration or a master's degree in education.
 Students enrolled in the first year of either program may apply.